Provably Efficient Multi-Agent Reinforcement Learning with Fully Decentralized Communication: MARL with Full Communication

 \subsection{Algorithm}

 We consider a multi-agent extension to the online $Q$-learning algorithm provided by \cite{jin_is_2018}.
 Consider $M$ agents operating in a parallel MDP for $K$ episodes of length $H$.
 In the single-agent case, each agent makes one update corresponding to the state-action pair $(x_h^k, a_h^k)$ visited at each step $h$ of episode $k$, for a total of $T=HK$ samples.
 In the multi-agent case, at each time $\tau$, each agent $m\in[M]$ sees a state-action pair $(x_{m,h}^k, a_{m,h}^k)$, reward $r_h(x_{m,h}^k, a_{m,h}^k)$, and next state $x_{m,h+1}^k$ and exchanges messages with its neighbors.
 We consider a message-passing protocol in which each agent $m\in M$ sends to its neighbors a message $m_h^k:=\langle h,k,m, x_{m,h}^k,a_{m,h}^k,x_{m,h+1}^k,r_h^k\rangle$ containing step, episode, agent id, current state, current action, next state and current reward.
 Each neighbor then forwards the message to its neighbors.
 All messages older than $\gamma$ are excluded.
 Here $0 \leq \gamma \leq D(G)$, where $D(\cdot)$ is graph diameter.
 The message-passing protocol allows each agent to send information up to $\gamma$-hop neighbors.
 For $\gamma=0$, we recover $M$ copies of the single-agent case with no communication and group regret $\mathcal O(M\sqrt{T})$.
+We make Assumption \ref{Assumption:message_life} in order to prevent propagation of unused messages in short episodes. \begin{assumption} \normalfont{(Episodic length bounds message life).} Assume $0 \leq \gamma \leq \min(D(G), H)$. \end{assumption}